-People with poor vision are discouraged from joining sports that they love due to their current circumstances.
-Participating in sports with limited or poor vision can hurt your performance and even create a safety issue, as being able to be aware of your surroundings during often dangerous sports is crucial.
+People with poor vision are discouraged from joining sports they love due to their current circumstances.
+Participating in sports with limited or poor vision can hurt your performance and even create a safety issue, as being able to be aware of your surroundings during sports is crucial.

-Fortunately, there is now prescription eyewear that has been created in order to accommodate the needs of athletes who wear glasses or contact lenses.
-With this, sports-lovers are not just offered a chance to explore their passions, but are also made aware that wearing prescription eyewear can help enhance their performance while allowing them to play at their best.
+Fortunately, prescription eyewear can accommodate the needs of athletes who wear glasses or contact lenses.
+With this, sports-lovers are not just offered a chance to explore their passions but are also made aware that wearing prescription eyewear can help enhance their performance while allowing them to play at their best.

 Common and Possible Eye Injuries You Can Get During Sports

 Eye injuries can occur without contact from a foreign body.
 Radiation damage is caused by too much exposure to the sun, common with most sports.
-This is a result of UV rays that are harmful to the eyes.
-Athletes who play under intense sunlight, including water and snow sports, are at additional risk for radiation injuries as the effects of the sun’s rays are magnified.
+This is a result of harmful UV rays to the eyes.
+Athletes who play under intense sunlight, including water and snow sports, are at additional risk for radiation injuries, as the effects of the sun’s rays are magnified.
 Fortunately, it is easy to protect your eyes from UV damage with the same kind of protective devices used to prevent physical injury.
 Make sure the gear you are purchasing protects from UV rays.